oharsta/SURF-grouphub/README.md

 bundle exec middleman
 ```

-To build a new version
+To build a new version and deploy to [github.io](http://oharsta.github.io/SURF-grouphub/build/)

 ```bash
 git checkout gh-pages